heritai/insightbank-churn-dashboard/README.md

 -   **Synthetic Data**: All customer data used in this project is artificially generated solely for demonstration purposes.
 -   **Simplified Models**: Machine learning models are deliberately simplified for educational and demonstration objectives.
--   **Real-World Application**: In actual consulting projects, advanced models incorporating domain-specific features and real customer data would be implemented.
+-   **Real-World Application**: In actual implementations, more advanced models incorporating domain-specific features and real customer data would be employed.
--   **Privacy Compliant**: Absolutely no real customer data is utilized or stored in this demonstration, ensuring full privacy compliance.
+-   **Privacy Compliant**: No real customer data is utilized or stored in this demonstration, ensuring full privacy compliance.

 ---